appeal2/appeal-swift-client/README.md

 ### 📦 Swift Package

-Add Appeal to your SwiftUI<sup>1</sup> app via Swift Package Manager:
+Add Appeal to your app via Swift Package Manager:
 1. In Xcode, go to `File → Add Packages...`
 2. Enter `https://github.com/appeal2/appeal-swift-client.git` into the search field.
-3. Set Dependency Rule to `Up to Next Major Version` and press Add Package
+3. Set Dependency Rule to `Up to Next Major Version` and press Add Package.

-<sup>1</sup> Appeal doesn’t have an integration with UIKit at the moment.
  ‏‏‎ ‎
   ‏‏‎ ‎
 ### 💻 Dashboard App